ansys/pyturbowizard/doc/ConfigFile.md

 #### Results

-In the ```results``` section, you can set the simulation output data as well as create span-wise contour plots.
+In the ```"results"``` section, you can set the simulation output data and create span-wise contour plots.
 ```
         "results": {
           "filename_inputParameter": "inputParameters.out",